Finance, Real Estate & Insurance

 Books, Listservs, Apps & Websites

-These books are suggested for students seeking finance positions by a VU alumni who works in securities.
+These books are suggested for students seeking finance positions, recommended by a VU alumnus who works in securities.

 - Beating the Street by Peter Lynch

 - Flash Boys (A Wall Street Revolt) by Michael Lewis